 Step 1: Review Your Policy Details

 This step should really be done well before you get to the stage of filing a claim.
-Understanding your travel insurance policy is crucial when determining if you are entitled to reimbursement.
+Whether you have a single trip or annual plan, understanding your travel insurance policy is crucial when determining if you are entitled to reimbursement.
 In fact, misunderstanding coverage is one of the most common reasons for denied travel insurance claims.

 To review your policy details, it’s recommended to read your travel insurance certificate.
 This would have been sent to you shortly after purchasing your policy.
-The certificate details how the specific policy works, what benefits it includes and what they cover, and any important exclusions.
+The certificate details the benefits, coverage limits, and any important exclusions found in your specific policy.

-For example, this certificate will outline how long you must be delayed before coverage kicks in, and how much medical reimbursement you are entitled to.
-In addition, these policy details will also include the contact information of your provider, should you need to begin the claims process.
+For example, this certificate will outline how long you must be delayed before coverage kicks in, and how much medical reimbursement you may be entitled to.
+In addition, these policy details will also include the contact information of your provider, should you need to file a claim.

 Step 2: Contact Your Travel Insurance Provider